Bankruptcy Information Sheet 1

 10.1 After service of all the documents referred to in rules 4.02 and 4.05, an affidavit of service should be filed as soon as possible.
 The affidavit of service should depose to when and how the documents were served and the means by which the identification of the person served was established.
 The affidavit should be in Form 59 with the heading prescribed by rule 1.07(5).

 10.2 The affidavit of service must have attached to it a copy of all the documents that were served.

 11. Affidavits required at the hearing (rule 4.06 of the Bankruptcy Rules)

 11.1 The applicant must file the following documents before the hearing pursuant to rule 4.06:

-12.1 A Creditor’s Petition is usually heard by a Judicial Registrar.
+12.1 A creditor’s petition is usually heard by a Judicial Registrar.
 The hearing or court date, time and place of the petition can be found on the cover page of the petition.
-It is a requirement that the creditor who is applying for the Sequestration Order (or a debtor who wishes to oppose the petition) must attend the court hearing.
-The failure of a creditor to attend may mean the petition is dismissed any if the debtor does not attend, it is likely that any notice of grounds of opposition will be dismissed and a sequestration order made in their absence.
+It is a requirement that the creditor who is applying for the sequestration order (or a debtor who wishes to oppose the petition) must attend the court hearing.
+The failure of a creditor to attend may mean the petition is dismissed and if the debtor does not attend, it is likely that any notice of grounds of opposition will be dismissed and a sequestration order made in their absence.

-12.2 At the hearing, the respondent may seek an adjournment of the petition or oppose the making of a Sequestration Order.
+12.2 At the hearing, the respondent may seek an adjournment of the petition or oppose the making of a sequestration order.
 In such cases, the Court will consider the respondent’s grounds of opposition or the reasons for requesting an adjournment before allowing the applicant to proceed on its petition.
-For general information on how to oppose a creditor’s petition, refer to Bankruptcy Information Sheet 2.
+For general information on opposing a creditor’s petition, refer to Bankruptcy Information Sheet 3.